Pibborn/trustworthy-ai/slides/08-interpreting.md

 * We will have a tutorial on Thursday, during which you will receive your last assignment.
 I suggest everyone participates if possible.

 ---

+## Exam dates

+Tentative dates:

+* February 21st from 10AM onwards
+* March 14th from 10AM onwards

+You are welcome to choose one depending on your schedule.
+People who come to the first one get to pick which topic to start from as an incentive.

+---